class Player

 list[Entity]

-giveEffect(effect: str, seconds: int = 30, amplifier: int = 0, particles: bool = True) None
+giveEffect(effect: str, seconds: int = 0, amplifier: int = 0, particles: bool = True) None

-Give self a (potion) effect
+Give this entity a (potion) effect

 Parameters: